wso2-extensions/esb-connector-googlepubsub/docs/config.md

 * clientSecret: The client secret provided by the Google developer console.
 * refreshToken: The refresh token provided by the Google developer console, which can be used to obtain new access tokens.
 * blocking: Set this to true if you want the connector to perform blocking invocations to Google Pub/Sub.
+* tokenEndpoint: The token endpoint of the Google API.
+The default will be set to https://www.googleapis.com/oauth2/v4/token if not provided.

 Now that you have connected to Google Pub/Sub, use the information in the following topics to perform various operations with the connector: